INSIGHT-Lessons from ancient history as Barclays boss plots revival

 LONG JOURNEY

-Jenkins admits he can't be sure there won't be more problems from legacy issues, but bank insiders say he believes all the big issues are on the table.
+Jenkins says he can't be sure there won't be more problems from legacy issues, but bank insiders say he believes all the big issues are on the table.

 He expects it will take five years to rebuild his bank - one year to stabilise, three years to improve returns and longer to carry forward momentum and rebuild the brand - but he warned last week it may take a decade.